Don’t be fooled by tax scammers out to steal your identity or money.

 5. “Tax transcript” emails

 Scammers may send “tax transcript” emails to bait taxpayers into opening an attachment that contains malware posing as a bank or other financial institution, warns the IRS.
-The IRS doesn’t send unsolicited emails to the public and would never send a sensitive document like a tax transcript via email.
+The IRS doesn’t send unsolicited emails to the public and would never send sensitive document like a tax transcript via email.
 Don’t open the attachment.
 Instead, delete the email immediately.

 Find out: How to Settle Tax Debt